localmed/pyserializer/docs/serialization.rst

 Serialization
 =============

 Getting started
 ===============
 If you haven't installed pyserializer, simply use pip to install it like so::

     $ pip install pyserializer

 Defining our serailizer
 =======================

 Define a serializer class::

+    from pyserializer.serializers import Serializer
+    from pyserializer import fields

     class UserSerializer(Serializer):
         email = fields.CharField()